Buffalo Sabres Only Option: Rebuild Through the Draft

 Then there’s Rasmus Asplund, a 20-year-old centreman drafted in the second round at no. 33 in the 2016 Draft.
 He’s been playing in the Swedish Hockey League (SHL) for the last four seasons and actually thought he would develop more in Sweden than he would with the Amerks and that’s why he’s still in Europe.
 From this same draft class, there’s also Cliff Pu, a right-winger/centreman drafted in the third round at no. 69 who was traded to the OHL’s Kingston Frontenacs this year (from the London Knights).
 He looked really good at their annual Prospects Challenge before the season started and he’s scoring an assist per game played right now.

-There’s also Casey Fitzgerald, a defenseman drafted in the fourth round of the 2016 Draft.
+There’s also Casey Fitzgerald, a defenseman drafted in the third round of the 2016 Draft.
 He comes from a strong hockey family and currently serves as team captain of the NCAA’s Boston College Eagles.
-Although he’s just a fourth-round pick, the NCAA has been producing some pretty high point-producing players drafted from later rounds, especially when it comes to defensemen.
+Although he’s just a third-round pick, the NCAA has been producing some pretty high point-producing players drafted from later rounds, especially when it comes to defensemen.
 Look at Will Butcher, Brandon Montour, Brett Pesce and Shayne Gostisbehere for instance, they’re all drafted after the first round, are from the NCAA and have been putting up pretty high numbers.

 Finally, the Sabres also have centreman Casey Mittelstadt in the pipeline.
 He was drafted at no. 8 in the 2017 Draft and plays for the University of Minnesota Golden Gophers.
 He has 24 points in 30 games there and also represented Team USA at the World Junior Championships this year, scoring four goals and seven assists in seven games.